pivotal/docs-tap/getting-started/deploy-spring-cloud-discoveryclient-apps.hbs.md

 requires.
 The example `greeter-dev.yaml` file shows how to connect to another workload running on the same cluster.

-In this case, we will run the `greeter-messages` microservice as a workload of type `web`, so the discovery client configuration must use the fully qualified domain name for the service within the Kubernetes cluster.
-If we instead chose to run the `greeter-messages` microservice as a workload of type `server`, this address would work, but it would also be possible for the `greeter` microservice to connect to it with the shorter URI `http://greeter-messages`.
+In this case, run the `greeter-messages` microservice as a workload of type  `web`, so the discovery client configuration must use the fully qualified domain name for the service within the Kubernetes cluster.
+If you instead choose to run the `greeter-messages` microservice as a workload of type `server`, this address still works, but it would also be possible for the `greeter` microservice to connect to it with the shorter URI `http://greeter-messages`.

 ### <a id="acs-resources"></a> Create Application Configuration Service resources

-On your Run cluster, create the `ConfigurationSource` and `ConfigurationSlice` resources that tell Application Configuration Service (ACS) how to fetch the discovery configuration from the Git repo above.
+On your Run cluster, create the `ConfigurationSource` and `ConfigurationSlice` resources that tell Application Configuration Service (ACS) how to fetch the discovery configuration from the Git repository you are using.

-The following simple example uses a public repository and no encryption.
+The following example uses a public repository and no encryption.
 For more information about how to connect to private repositories, encrypt configuration, and load properties in other formats, see the
 [ACS documentation](../application-configuration-service/about.hbs.md).